torchnyu/blog/_drafts/2020-11-goto-nyu-cs-considered-harmful.md

 If I were to optimize my school choice for careers, I'd pick a school with co-ops.
 Schools like Waterloo or Northeastern let students spend part of their semester interning at a company.
-Students come out of those schools with 3-4 great internships and a resume that makes them look like a senior developer.
+Students come out of those schools with 3-4 great internships and a resume better than developers with 3-4 years of experience.

 # Where Then?